springfielddatarecovery/BOINConPi/README.md

 You can run as `sudo ./boinconpi.sh 1` to enable auto-mode which installs guest crunching without requiring you to answer any prompts.

+If you are setting up your Pi to be dedicated to BOINC only, we suggest [DietPi](https://dietpi.com) to get the most out of it.
+It's a slimmed down version of Raspbian which reduces memory, CPU, and read/write usage.

+For a custom-buildtdistro for BOINC on Pi and other embedded devices, check out [EmbeddedBOINC](https://github.com/CallMeFoxie/EmbeddedBOINC])